tigera-cs/Windstream-Advanced/Advanced Training/2.network-policies-basic/README.md

 ## 2.3.
 Apply policies to secure yaobank app

 Last step in this lab is to apply Calico network policies to yaobank namespace to secure yaobank services communication.
-Notice the order of policies which is only relevant in a sequential policy processing where you expect multiple match in the same tier for selected endpoints.
+Notice the order of policies which is only relevant in a sequential policy processing where you expect multiple matches in the same tier for selected endpoints.
 It's not the case here however it's a good practice to follow a logical ordering process to simplify troubleshooting and analysis.

 ```
 kubectl apply -f -<<EOF